thebarbican19/BatteryBoi/README.md

 <br><br><br>

 ## Spare some change?
 In a world where almost every app has a recurring fee, **BatteryBoi is and will remain open-source and free for everybody!** But if you want to support future development and see some of the roadmap items implemented, then consider donating via our website [batteryboi.ovatar.io](https://batteryboi.ovatar.io/) or via  my [GitHub Sponsor page](https://github.com/sponsors/thebarbican19).
-Any amount is appreciated.
 <br><br>
 **Can't afford to pay?** Don't you stress about it!
 You can support the project simply by sharing it with whoever has a Mac, or even just by ⭐️ this project.
 <br><br>